simlal/norvi-esp32-gateway-mqtt/README.md

 Leveraging the connectivity capabilities of the ESP32, the project can be extended to include a mesh network of ESP32 devices that can send data to the gateway device using ESP-NOW protocol.
 The gateway device will then publish the data to the MQTT broker.

+### ⚠️ IMPORTANT (BUG FIX/HACK) ⚠️

+Sensor integration for the gateway was only started and not working because of the need to share the I2C bus between the OLED display and the sensors.
+The I2C bus is a shared bus, meaning that only one device can be connected to it at a time.

+Thus we need to actually share a mutex to the I2C modules between the display task and the create a new temperature task instead of in the main loop.

+In the meantime, a hack was added to generate random temperature based on system clock and still displaying and publishing the temperature to the broker with a fake MAC address.

 ## Hardware

 This project uses an ESP32-WROOM-based microcontroller with integrated OLED display (NORVII) as the central gateway, powered by a 12V DC supply through a custom PCB for power management and signal processing.